 He feels that sticking with the men’s rights is awesome because helping someone else gives a great feeling to him that nothing else can give.
 He says that he had undergone the pain of false dowry case and hence understands the pain others suffer from.
 This is what makes him more committed to men’s rights.

-Anupam has many great experiences in his activism life.
+Anupam has many great experiences in his activist life.
 He narrates that the best experience had been to fight for justice for a man who committed suicide in the premises of Kanpur high court.
 He and his team made sure that the criminal wife and in-laws of the man were sent to jail.

 Arnab Ganguly, Bangalore

 Arnab is sticking with men’s rights from the year 2007.
-He truly believes in Men’s rights and think this is morally and ethically right thing to do.
+He truly believes in Men’s rights and thinks this is morally and ethically right thing to do.
 He is sticking with men’s rights for last eight years as he wants to influence people at a different level.

 Arnab considers many of his experiences in men’s rights as his memorable experience and can’t tell on from another.
 He considers that men’s rights have made him strong enough to fight on his own and made him a better person.

 Arnab considers that being with men’s rights is mostly fun.
 He has made long lasting friends only in men’s rights movement.
 After he got false cases, all his childhood friends have deserted him but MRA friends have stayed on.
-For him MRA friends have been blessing to him than anything else.
+For him, MRA friends have been blessing to him than anything else.
 He says, his life with MRM is 70% fun and 30% work.

 C S Agarwal, Bangalore